mongodb/docs/source/core/replication.rst

 administrators should still understand exactly how this process works.
 This section below describe failover in detail.

 .. _replica-set-elections:

 Elections
 ~~~~~~~~~

+When you initialize a replica set for the first time, and when any
+failover occurs, an election takes place to decide which member should
+become primary.

 Elections provide a mechanism for the members of a :term:`replica set`
 to autonomously select a new :term:`primary` node without
 administrator intervention.
 The election allows replica sets to
 recover from failover situations very quickly and robustly.

 Whenever the primary node becomes unreachable, the secondary nodes
 trigger an :ref:`election <replica-set-elections>`.
 The first node to
 receive votes from a majority of the set will become primary.
 The most
 important feature of replica set elections is that a majority of the
 original number of nodes in the replica set must be present for
 election to succeed.
-If you have a three-node replica set, the set can
+If you have a three-member replica set, the set can
 elect a primary when two or three nodes can connect to each other.
 If
 two nodes in the replica go offline, then the remaining node will
 remain a secondary.